automatic-controls/aces-equipment-builder/docs/README.md

 ### Initialization Modifiers

 Each item has three important internal properties: `selected`, `visible`, and `locked`.
 Clicking on an unlocked item toggles whether it is selected.
 Locked items cannot be manually selected or deselected by the user.
-An item is included in in the generated script when it is selected (additionally, all parents must be selected).
+An item is included in the generated script when it is selected (additionally, all parents must be selected).
 An item is shown to the user when it is visible (additionally, all parents must be selected and visible).

 Initialization modifiers change the default values of these internal properties.
 If no modifiers are given, then every item is initialized to be deselected, visible, and unlocked.
 The `+` modifier selects an item.
 The `-` modifier makes an item invisible.
 The `*` modifier locks an item.

-The `@` modifier does not affect internal properties, but can be used to create synthetic items (i.e, items without a corresponding file or folder in the *.logicsymbol* library).
-Since these items are not linked to any file resource, they are not included in the generated script. [*PreScript* and *PostScript*](#prescript-and-postscript) sections may be useful for synthetic items.
+The `@` modifier does not affect such properties, but can be used to create synthetic items (i.e, items without a corresponding file or folder in the *.logicsymbol* library).
+Since synthetic items are not linked to any file resource, they are not included in the generated script. [*PreScript* and *PostScript*](#prescript-and-postscript) sections may be useful for synthetic items.
 It is also common to use [*If-Then* Statements](#if-then-statements) to select other hidden items based on whether a synthetic item is selected.

 | Modifier | Description |
 | - | - |